-Osaka Rakugo: Comic Storytelling in Japan’s Cultural Heartland (manuscript recently completed).
+Osaka Rakugo: Comic Storytelling in Japan’s Cultural Heartland (reviewed and under revision).

 “Rakugo’s Negotiation of Militarism during the World War II Years” in Defamiliarizing Japan’s Asia-Pacific War.
 Edited by W. Puck Brecher and Michael Myers (forthcoming, University of Hawai‘i Press).

 “Spotlight – Popular Arts: Rakugo and Misemono” in A History of Japanese Theatre.
 Edited by Jonah Salz (Cambridge University Press, 2016).